RotherOSS/doc-otobo-installation/content/installation/installation-docker.rst

 This can be achieved by setting ``OTOBO_NGINX_KERBEROS_CONFIG`` in the ``.env`` file and by activating the mount directive in ``docker-compose/otobo-override-https-kerberos.yml``.

 ``/etc/krb5.keytab`` is always installation specific and must therefore always be mounted from the host system.

+Do not forget to set the variable ``OTOBO_PROXY_SECRET`` in the .env file to enable remote SSO authentication.
+See also ``WebServer::ProxySecret`` in Kernel/Config/Defaults.pm.

 **Kerberos SSO Installation Tutorial**